Parisa-Khodabakhshi/parisa-khodabakhshi.github.io/_pages/profiles.md

     </div>

     <p>
       Amin Atabaki Lachini is a Ph.D. student in the Department of Mechanical Engineering & Mechanics at Lehigh University.
 His research focuses on non-intrusive projection-based model reduction, multifidelity methods, and computational mechanics for the efficient simulation of complex engineering systems.
-He earned his B.S. from Amirkabir University of Technology.
+He earned his B.S. in Aerospace Engineering from Amirkabir University of Technology.
     </p>

   </div>